AdnanBayu/AdnanBayu/README.md

 # 🤓 About Me:
-**Undergraduate student at Airlangga University majoring in robotics and artificial intelligence.
-Interested in Artificial Intelligence and Project Management.** </br>
+**Final year Robotics and Artificial Intelligence Engineering student at Airlangga University with a strong passion for technology and business strategy, equipped with 3+ years of leadership and community building experiences through several organizations.
+Experienced in robotics AI projects and project management.
+Internship at AXISlabs and Campus Ambassador for Jobstreet.** </br>

 ## 🌐 Socials: